dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 their lives are choosing self over society by finding someone else upon which they can thrust their bad lot in life.
-When those who turn to fraud to correct an imbalance in their lives that originated from fraud, they are acting to reflect fraud throughout society. this is sustainable, if small groups of people decide to work together at the cost of detriment to society as a whole.
+When those who turn to fraud to correct an imbalance in their lives that originated from fraud, they are acting to reflect fraud throughout society.
+Such ploys are sustainable when small groups of people decide to work together at the cost of detriment to society as a whole.
+To do so, they justify their actions by claiming their group is somehow distinguished from the rest of society because they can't see how we are all one.

-However, reflecting negativity upon others is never the solution.
+Reflecting negativity upon others is never the solution.
 You are only temporarily pushing the negativity in your personal life upon the lives of others at the risk of normalizing the malice that victimized you in the first place.
 In order to stop this, people have to autonomously decide upon themselves to absorb negativity.
 To do this effectively, we must be equipped with knowledge, wemust be encouraged to network across the social graph in a way that does NOT exclude people.
 It is never OK to exclude people systematically: that is often what leads the excluded individuals to believe it is justified to act in a wrong way, which is incredibly easy if you've never been acknowledged by society or felt appreciated.

 Utlimately, what do people want? what is it that individuals intend? and what is it that groups in society intend?
 Generally, when people